 Michael Otworth will serve as the Combined Company's Chairman and Chief Executive Officer and as a member of the Combined Company's board of directors.
 Mr. Otworth has served as Chief Executive Officer of Innventure LLC, an affiliate of PCT, and PCT and as a member of PCT's board of directors since October 2015.
 Previously, Mr. Otworth served as President and Founding Partner of Green Ocean Innovation from 2008 to 2015, which provided technology sourcing and innovation strategy and development services to Lilly/Elanco Animal Health primarily focusing on therapeutics, diagnostics and various medical devices.
 Prior to Green Ocean Innovation, he served as Vice-President and Founding CEO of multiple start-ups at XL TechGroup ("XLTG"), a venture capital firm, from 1996 to 2000.
-Additionally, Mr. Otworth was a key senior management leader of XLTG, which founded, capitalized and advanced companies successfully to late stage funding from 2000 to 2008.
-He began his career on Capital Hill working as a legislative aide and committee staff member in the U.S. House of Representatives after attending Otterbein University.
+Additionally, Mr. Otworth was a key senior management leader of XLTG, which founded, capitalized and advanced companies successfully to late stage funding from 2008.
+He began his career on Capitol Hill working as a legislative aide and committee staff member in the U.S. House of Representatives after attending Otterbein University.
 We believe Mr. Otworth is qualified to serve as Chief Executive Officer of the Combined Company and as a member of the Combined Company's board due to his more than 24 years of experience leading start-ups in the technology industry.

 Michael Dee will serve as the Combined Company's Chief Financial Officer.
 Mr. Dee joined as the Company's Chief Financial Officer in October 2020.
 Previously, Mr. Dee served as the Managing Member of Bird Creek Capital LLC, a consulting services company, providing advice and services to the Company.
 Before joining the Company, Mr. Dee served as the President and Chief Financial Officer and a member of the board of directors of Graf Industrial Corp., a special purpose acquisition company from October 2018 to September 2020, which acquired a lidar technology company in September 2020.
 Previously, Mr. Dee was involved in a number of personal investment and philanthropic activities.
 In 2015 and 2016, Mr. Dee was a Senior Advisor to the President for Finance of the Asian Infrastructure Investment Bank, a \$100 billion multilateral development bank, and served as a member of its Management and Investment Committee.
-From 2010 to 2015, Mr. Dee managed various private investments, including providing advice to SeaOne Maritime Corp., a startup focused on the monetization of natural gas and gas liquids.
-Mr. Dee was Senior Managing Director - International of Temasek Holdings Private Limited, Singapore's sovereign investment company, from 2008 to 2010 and also served as a senior member of its Management Committee and Investment Committee.
-Prior to joining Temasek, Mr. Dee worked at Morgan Stanley from 1981 to 2007 in a variety of senior positions in its capital markets, mergers and acquisitions and firm management divisions, including acting as Head of Fixed Income Capital Markets, Sovereign and Financial Institutions Coverage for Asia, Regional Chief Executive Officer for Southeast Asia and as Head of Morgan Stanley's regional office in Houston.
-He was also appointed Singapore's Honorary Consul General in Houston.
-Mr. Dee received a Bachelor of Science degree in Economics from the Wharton School of the University of Pennsylvania in 1981.
-Mr. Dee's qualifications include his extensive global experience in public markets, co
+From 2010 to 2015, Mr. Dee was Senior Managing Director - International of Temasek Holdings Private Limited, Singapore's sovereign investment company, from 2008 to 2010 and also served as a senior member of its Management and Morgan Stanley from 1981 to 2007 in a variety of senior positions in its capital markets, mergers and acquisitions and firm management divisions, including as Head of Fixed Income Capital Markets, Sovereign and Financial Institutions Coverage for Asia, Regional Chief Executive Officer for Southeast Asia and as Head of Morgan Stanley's regional office in Houston.
+He was also appointed Singapore's Houston.
+Mr. Dee's qualifications include his extensive global experience in public markets, corporate finance, and mergers and acquisitions.